Cooperative education: Perspectives

-There is a contract between the three participating parties (employee, employer, and university of cooperative education) over the time of the study.
+There is a contract between the student and employer (and normally also with the university) over the time of the study.
 Mostly, the employer provides payment which is slightly above the payment for a vocational training.
 Some companies also pay student fees.
-Since most universities are public in Germany, there are no student fees, just dues, which are around $400 per semester.
 There are usually agreements including a guaranteed employment after the program.
 Therefore, some contracts include terms where students commit to stay with the company for at least two years after the program.
 Even without guaranteed employment, chances of getting a job are high anyway.
 Around 72% of students stay with the sponsoring company after studies for at least two to five years.
 A common issue is that many students want to do their masters afterwards.
 Not all companies are willing to support a master program, since they argue that the result is sometimes not worth the additional investment.

 In Canada

 Governing Bodies

 Since 1973, Canada has had a national body representing cooperative education and work integrated learning.
 This national body used to be called CAFCE (Canadian Association for Co-op Education) and was renamed CEWIL Canada (Cooperative Education and Work Integrated Learning Canada) in 2017.
 This organization has representatives from Canadian post-secondary institutions and employers who work together to develop resources to promote the highest quality of post-secondary work-integrated learning programs.
 CEWIL Canada works to establish national standards for WIL programs.
 The organization also allows for delivery of training opportunities and best practice sharing.
 CEWIL maintains a national database on WIL with data from more than fifty post-secondary member institutions.
 CEWIL reports that over 75,000 students are participating in co-operative education programs across the country.
 Canadian students who work in cooperative education can earn close to $20 per hour and represent a wide range of disciplines and programs, ranging from science, engineering, business, arts and technology.